-"Smoking remains the largest preventable cause of death, with smoking-related diseases accounting for some 100,000 deaths a year in England.
-There is some evidence that smoking can be a "gateway" into illegal drug misuse."3 King's High recognises that it has an important role to play in raising pupils' awareness of the health risks associated with smoking.
-The emphasis in the PSHEE programme is on providing information and developing attitudes and skills which will help pupils not to take up smoking and supporting those who want to stop.
-The school is a smoke-free site and notices are posted accordingly.
+Smoking remains the largest single risk factor for death and years of life lived in ill-health and is a leading cause of health inequalities in England and in other parts of the world (PHE, 2021).
+There is some evidence that smoking including vaping can be a "gateway" into illegal drug misuse.
+Warwick School recognises that it has an important role to play in raising pupils' awareness of the health risks associated with smoking and vaping.
+The emphasis in the PSHEE programme is on providing information and developing attitudes and skills which will help pupils not to take up smoking and vaping and supporting those who want to stop.
+Selling vaping products to anyone aged under 18 and buying vaping products for anyone under 18 are prohibited activities but the school is aware of a loophole in the legislation which allows free samples of vaping products to be given to people of any age.
+The school is a smoke-free and vape-free site.

-Responses to smoking incidences "in school"
+Responses to smoking/ vaping incidences "in school"

-Any pupil found to have brought tobacco into school or who is caught smoking, is likely to receive the following sanctions:
+Any pupil found to have brought tobacco or electronic cigarette and vaping products into school, the boarding houses or the Foundation site or on school trips or who is caught smoking or vaping, or found to have supplied tobacco or electronic cigarette and vaping products to another pupil, is likely to receive one or more of the following sanctions:

 - o parents will be informed in writing

-- o community service.
+- o disciplinary meeting with the Head

 - fixed period of suspension

-- o expulsion
+- expulsion